 and approves the annual production schedule.
 Reviews and approves all

 production schedule changes.
-Directs all increases or reduction in manufacturing
+Directs all increases or reduction in

 complex facility industrial operational problems and/or security problems

 appropriate central office staff (Assistant Commissioner for Security.

 supervises the Assistant Director of Correctional Industries and

 the Quality Assurance Committee.
 Receives regular updates on major

 production bottle-necks and production consistency issues.

 quality problems with appropriate personnel; i.e., production staff,